commercetools/merchant-center-application-kit/packages/application-components/src/components/modal-pages/form-modal-page/README.md

 ## Description

-Form Modal pages are controlled components used to render a page with a form or something that requires user input, using `CustomFormModalPage` with default controls.
+Form Modal pages are controlled components used to render a page with a form or something that requires user input, using a `CustomFormModalPage` with default controls, which should be useful for most common use cases.
+In case you need aditional customization, please use `CustomFormModalPage` directly instead.

 ## Usage